The message I listened to today in the online Chapel Street Church service was about the prayer Jesus said for us in John 17:20-23:

 When I look out on the Church and think about Church history, I see a lot of division and disunity.
 Our history books focus on the disagreements, rather than the agreements.
 In fact, we see disagreement right from the beginning: Paul disagreed with the Gnostics: the Corinthians were fighting over following Paul or Apollos; and even Peter and Paul disagreed over whether to continue to follow Jewish laws on foods and religious rituals.

 Disunity seemed to spring up immediately.
 Or did it?

-In the rest of this blog post I will explore Peter’s story, and maybe I will come back to the other examples in future posts.
+In the rest of this blog post I will explore Peter’s story, and what it might mean for us, and maybe I will come back to the other examples in future posts.
 Take a moment to read Acts 10:9-23 with me.
-In this story, the Holy Spirit gives Peter a vision three times as he was praying of a sheet coming down from heaven with animals, clean and unclean, and God told Peter kill them, prepare them and eat them.
+In this story, the Holy Spirit gives Peter a vision three times of a sheet coming down from heaven with animals, clean and unclean, God told Peter kill them, prepare them and eat them.
 Peter responded initially, saying, “I have never eaten anything unclean!”